desktopgame/zig-calc/readme.md

 # zig-calc
 zig-calc is simple calculator, written in zig.
-only basic arithmetic operations supported.
+only basic arithmetic operations, constant, and function supported.

 # example
 ````